Bennett Barouch, Senior Software Executive

 Vice President of Engineering

 Web-based channel sales applications enabling enterprises to sell over the net without dis-intermediating desired partners for showrooms, installation, support, and sales.
 Produced the company's first-ever on-time releases, and vastly improved teamwork between product management and engineering.
+Managed a staff of about 50 people.

 General Magic, Sunnyvale, CA